Why so many children are left in hot cars—and how to prevent it

 Be alert when leaving your vehicle.
 End all phone conversations before you step out of your car.
 Make it a habit of looking into your windows instead of rushing off to work.
 The stress of starting the day can make us forgetful, so practice a routine that allows you to be mindful of your surroundings and responsibilities.
 The National Highway Traffic Safety Administration (NHTSA) advises training yourself to ask, “Where’s Baby?” or to “Park, Look, and Lock” each time you use a car.

-Keep your belongings in the backseat.
-Whether it’s your bag, a cell phone, or even a shoe, keep an essential item that you wouldn’t leave without behind your seat.
-If your car has a remote start feature, consider putting the key in the backseat too.
-The NHTSA suggests placing a stuffed animal in the front seat when your child is in the back as a reminder to you.
+Keep your belongings in the back seat.
+Whether it’s your bag, a cell phone, or even a shoe, keep an essential item behind your seat.
+If your car has a remote start feature, consider putting the key in the back seat, too.
+This will force you to look in the back.
+The NHTSA also suggests placing a stuffed animal in the front seat when your child is in the back as a reminder to you.

 Use technology and motion sensors.
 Some new car models and car seats come equipped with technology that alerts parents when a child is left in a vehicle.
 Other cars may have alarms that go off if any motion is detected around or inside the automobile.
 But remember: Technology is not foolproof, and a sleeping kid often won’t set off an alarm.